-Its aim with such investments is to create ethically run, self-sustaining companies that create employment, help provide essential goods and services and contribute to the overall development of the nation.More
+Its aim with such investments is to create ethically run, self-sustaining companies that create employment, help provide essential goods and services, and contribute to the overall development of the nation.More

 The companies have played a significant role in supporting rural economies.
-In West Africa, for example, through the Aga Khan Fund for Economic Development, AKDN supplies agricultural extension services to more than 100,000 cotton farmers, operates cotton ginneries and exports finished products.
+In West Africa, for example, through the Aga Khan Fund for Economic Development, the AKDN supplies agricultural extension services to more than 100,000 cotton farmers, operates cotton ginneries and exports finished products.
 Its social programmes offer microfinance, education, health and sanitation to the farmers.